FoalFreeServers/.github/README.md

-This organization is used to save sever config information for various modpacks I host.

-This repository is used to host template script files.
+This repository is used to host template script files, along with github information for the organization.